Animal Hazardous Agent Forms

 - If you intend to inject radioisotopes into laboratory animals, this work will require Radiation Safety Committee (RSC) review and approval of written safety procedures prior to use of these materials.

-A separate AHAF must be completed for chemical hazards and biological hazards.
+A separate AHAFII must be completed for chemical hazards and biological hazards.
 Provide a copy to the DLAR staff at least one week prior to the exposure of your animals to hazardous agents.

 Specific animal hazardous agent forms: